SystemsApproach/security/infra.rst

 not to accept this?
 After all, BGP needs to be dynamic, so a newly advertised prefix is sometimes going to be correct.
-One solution to this problem is the use of Internet Routing Registries, which serve as databases mapping address prefixes to the ASes that are authorized to advertise them.
+One solution to this problem is the use of Internet Routing Registries, which serve as databases mapping address prefixes to the ASs that are authorized to advertise them.
 In the prior example, since YouTube is not a customer of Pakistan Telecom, the IRR would show that the YouTube prefix should not be advertised by this AS.
 The responsibility to filter out the